sophie-stan/twitter-insight/README.md

 Go to the project root.

-`make build`: package the modules all at once.
+`make build`: packages the modules all at once.

 If you prefer to package the modules one by one:
 - `make datacleaning`